step-security-bot/go-dev-container/README.md

 3. Copy the `.devcontainer` directory to your project.
 4. Copy the following files to the root of your project.
    These are optional but encouraged.
-    - `.mise.toml`:  The config file for manageing specific versions of tooling you need for your Go project.
+    - `.mise.toml`:  The config file for managing specific versions of tooling you need for your Go project.
     - `cspell.json`:  The cspell config for spell checking in your project, edit to add any specific words that your project needs.
     - `dev.sh`:  Helps launch VSCode and exec into the dev container.
 This file needs some modification to use in your repository.
 See [dev.sh](#devsh) for instructions.